NiceNicoN/IoT_Controller/S_Reflection_of_Nov_08.md

 * **Idea:** We can 3d print parts for our project!
 * Add a flip switch.
 Hardware and Software.
 * We must update our schematic!
+* Obtain a miniUSB cable capable of transferring DATA.